Updated: Aug 25

 But what happens when you find yourself dating that extraordinary person who seems to have an uncontrollable appetite for liquid stimulation?

 I have been there!
 This is further complicated with women who have later disclosed that they have been prescribed antidepressant medication and continue to drink heavily.
 Mixing alcohol with any medication should be strictly monitored and only undertaken with professional medical approval.
 My experience with 2 women who drank and popped pills was horrendous and sad.
 The effect of alcohol and antidepressant medication is quite frankly shocking.
-The medication dramatically amplified and effect of the alcohol rendering both women stumbling drunk incoherent messes.
+The medication dramatically amplified the effect of the alcohol rendering both women stumbling drunk incoherent messes.
 I raised this with one partner that I was in a relationship with.
 There is no easy way to tackle this topic and I confronted it head on.
 The result was predictably predictable.
 I was met with angry denial and push back.
 This is not a gender thing as I am sure there are many men who do the same.
 The issue is that in life there is often so much pain and alcohol is the great social anaesthetic.
 Needless to say both relationships ended soon after the discussions.

 Another wonderful woman that I dated mixed copious amounts of alcohol with sleeping tablets.
 I noticed it was taking 10 cups of coffee every morning for her to wake up.
 I almost felt that I needed the jumper leads and a car battery!
 By lunchtime the liquid stimulation had commenced again, and she was back to her sparkling self.
 Her energy levels were extraordinarily affected by the combination of drugs and alcohol.